Raja Amari: Early life and education

 Born in Tunis, Amari trained in dance at the Conservatoire de Tunis, gaining first prize in dance in 1992.
 She then studied Italian at the Società Dante D'Alighieri in Tunis and later studied French Literature at the University of Tunis.
 For two years she wrote for Cinécrits, a film magazine edited by the "Association Tunisienne pour la promotion de la critique cinematographic."
 In 1995, Amari attended FEMIS (L'Institut de Formation et d'Enseignement pour les Metiers de l'Image et du Son) in Paris to study screenwriting.
 After graduating in 1998, she began to work on her film portfolio.
 Her film Satin Rouge was screened at la Berlinale 2002.
 Her film Buried Secrets was an official selection at the 2009 Venice International Film Festival.

+In 2019, the Academy of Motion Picture Arts and Sciences invited her to become a member.
+She is also a member of the 50/50 collective, which aims to promote gender equality and diversity in cinema and audiovisual media.

 Career

 Raja Amari has been said to have a "transvergent" style in her work.
 Stacey Weber-Fève, argued Amari's style means her work transcends national cinema and has the ability to connect with a "national identity" depending on the given context and temporality of her films.
 Will Higbee furthers the idea of "transvergent" filmmaking as a cinema that, "views the exchange between the global and the local not as taking place within some abstract or undefined 'global framework'."
 Rather, "difference and imbalances of power" between and within film industries tend to shape cinema.